fadion/aria/README.md

 ## For Loop

 There's an abundance of `for` loop variations around so Aria takes the short way: a single `for in` loop that's useful to iterate arrays, strings or dictionaries, but that does nothing else.
+It looks boring, but it does more than meets the eye.

 ```swift
 for v in [1, 2, 3, 4]